Foreign Policy Blogs

 Kathleen Millar began her career in public affairs working for Lyn Nofziger, White House Communications Director.
 She has gone on to write about a wide range of enforcement and security issues for DHS, for the US Department of the Treasury (Customs & Border Patrol), for Senator Olympia Snowe (R-ME), then a Member of the Senate Intelligence Committee, and for top law enforcement officials in the United States and abroad.

-A Founding Member of the Department of Homeland Security, and former deputy spokesperson-senior writer for the United Nations Office on Drugs and Crime in Vienna, Austria, Millar has authored numerous speeches, articles and opeds under both her own and client bylines.
-Her work has appeared in both national and international outlets, including The Washington Post, The Washington Times, The International Herald Tribune, The Financial Times, and Vital Speeches of the Day.
+A Founding Member of the Department of Homeland Security, Millar was also the deputy spokesperson-senior writer for the United Nations Office on Drugs and Crime in Vienna, Austria.
+She has authored numerous speeches, articles and opeds under her own and client bylines, and her work, focusing on trafficking, terrorism, border and national security, has appeared in both national and international outlets, including The Washington Post, The Washington Times, The International Herald Tribune, The Financial Times, and Vital Speeches of the Day.

 Kathleen Millar holds an MA from Georgetown University and was the recipient of a United Nations Fellowship, International Affairs, Oxford.
 She is a member of the Georgetown University Alumni Association, Women in International Security (GU), the Women’s Foreign Policy Group, and the American News Women’s Club in Washington, DC.
 Kathleen Millar is currently teaching and writing about efforts to combat transnational organized crime.